January 7th, 2014

 11:03 AM ET

 Smoking is the leading cause of preventable death world-wide.
 About half of all long-term smokers will die because of their addiction.
 But the good news is that nearly 70% of current smokers want to quit, says the CDC.

 And using an effective treatment to help kick the habit can almost double or triple one's chance of success.
 Replacement therapies like the nicotine patch or gum, or medications like the antidepressant buproprion (sold as Wellbutrin or Zyban) and varenicline (commonly known as Chantix), can help reduce one's cravings to smoke and deal with withdrawal symptoms.

 Headlines in recent years have questioned the cardiovascular risks of these drugs.
 But new research says that these drugs carry little risk of heart attack or stroke.
 FULL POST

 05:01 PM ET

 Editors note: This story was initially published in July.
 We're republishing because the final USPSTF recommendation was issued Monday.

 For the first time the U.S. Preventive Services Task Force is recommending lung cancer screening for people who have a high risk of developing the disease.
 People who have a "30 pack year history of smoking" (for instance, at least 2 packs a year for 15 years), who are between the ages of 55 and 79, and who have smoked their last cigarette within the last 15 years are considered high risk.

-The USPSTF's recommendations were published Monday and are subject to a public comment period that ends August 26.
+The USPSTF's recommendations were published Monday.
 When it last looked at this in 2004, the group said the data was insufficient to recommend screening for lung cancer.